 In school, when I was about 16 years old, we had about narcissism as a theme in literature, which appeared once again in psychology class in high school, and for a long time I thought this was my ‘diagnosis’ for my conflicted self: The megalomania with the contraditory mix of inferiority.
 I still have it, these tendencies, but I don’t know whether it is as extreme as once predicted.
 It’s not such an outrageous term anymore.
 Everyone is more or less a narcissist nowadays.

 Then for a while I thought I basically suffered from schizoid personality disorder after reading about Kafka having been suspected of suffering the same, and as I began to read about the disorder I found frighteningly many similarities to my own life.
 Crazy, right?
 I remember discovering this during class at university not so long ago and I literally felt ill by the thought of having this disorder!
 Of course, I didn’t – or rather, it seemed pointless to even try to self-diagnose myself since I’m in no way qualified to do so!
 It’s always stupid to panic.
-But it left me rather stupefied and shocked that I had come so close to identifying with the traits of a personality disorder than anything else; that I truly was a freak!
+But it left me rather stupefied and shocked that I had come so close to identifying with the traits of a personality disorder than anything else!

 Then, by sheer luck and some panicked research, I discovered MBTI.
 That I am – without a doubt – an INTP.
 It came as both a surprise and a given when I first read about it.
 It all makes sense when I think about.
 My entire life has basically been caught in this maelstrom and finally the waters have calmed somewhat.
 I have found my ship.
 My crew.
 To set me on a straighter path.
 Other people who have experienced a life much like my own, almost scaringly similar in detail.
 That the reason I haven’t met anyone like me, especially not any girls, is because we are so few.
 But we are there.
 Not to mention, actual scientific terms for a personality like mine.
 Not just my being weird, an anomaly; the geek girl in the stereotypical bunch of high school/college students.
 I let out a breath I didn’t know I had been holding.
 This was what I had been searching for all this time!
 And though my identity crisis never had reached the levels of extreme as I had seen around me among my peers, inside some essential cogwheels had been missing and now they were in place.
 I didn’t have to hide and excuse myself anymore, like some circus freak.
 At least, not as much.
 The clock still needs some work, though.
 Hell, it will probably not be finished before my deathbed, but that’s alright.
 I’ve got some time.